-The history of climate change will shape its future.
-An avid reader from a young age, I understood the power of stories to change our worldview, and the starring role that science plays in many of these stories.
-After studying English literature and poetry at Yale, I spent five years reporting on climate science and the environment as a journalist in Seattle.
-As I explored the gap between public ideas about science and how climate scientists thought about their own work, I came to see uncertainty not as a byproduct of ignorance but as an aspect of scientific knowledge itself.
+With a background in literature and journalism, I have spent a lot of time thinking about the gap between public ideas of science and how scientists think about their own work.
 My PhD will build on this idea through a history of climate science in Antarctica, a continent frequently depicted as a 'blank' for science to fill in.
 The past half-century of scientific attempts to map, measure, and model the seventh continent have led to the current "deep uncertainty" in IPCC projections of sea-level rise.
 The efforts to confront uncertainty in Antarctic oceans and ice sheets form an important chapter in the still-unfolding history of climate science, and I am honored and excited to have the opportunity to carry out this work as a member of the Gates community.

 University of Cambridge History and Philosophy of Scie 2020